simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 Automation tools can also help organizations to ensure compliance with industry regulations and internal policies by automating the auditing process.
 This can save IT teams a significant amount of time and effort, while also reducing the risk of non-compliance.

-In conclusion, **automation tools are essential** for any organization that wants to stay competitive in today's digital landscape.
+Wrapping up, **automation tools are essential** for any organization that wants to stay competitive Today .
 By automating routine tasks, IT teams can focus on more strategic initiatives that drive business growth and innovation, while also improving system reliability, security, and compliance.

 ### Ansible Overview